Jane Harrison for Raleigh

 I support small businesses.
 I lead development of the NC Oyster Trail, which promotes local, sustainable seafood options.
 I understand the risks entrepreneurs take to create jobs and will advocate for their needs.

-I am married to jazz guitarist Doug Sours, who teaches at Guru Guitars on Hillsborough Street (in District D).
-We have a young pup named Willow.
+I am married to jazz guitarist Doug Sours, who teaches at Guru Guitars in District D. We have a young pup named Willow.
 I commute to work by bicycle – see you on the greenway!

 GET UPDATES